Cemetery fees and charges

 If you are aware of offenders causing a particular problem in your neighbourhood you can contact the dog warden service, who will investigate and take appropriate action.
 You can also report dog fouling on the Lancaster City Council website.

-Please refrain from driving on grassed areas-vehicles must keep to pathways and should not be driven at excessive speeds.
+Please refrain from driving on grassed areas-vehicles must remain on designated pathways and should not be driven at excessive speeds.

 Vehicles must not park across pathways which could cause disruption or block other cemetery users or funeral processions.